carolinagutierrez2024/CarolinaG-weather-app/README.md

 ## How to Run the Project Locally
+This project runs locally.
+Please download the files and open index.html in a browser to view the app.
+To do this:
 1. Clone or download this repository to your computer.
 2. Open the `index.html` file in any modern web browser.
 3. Click the buttons labeled "Show Temperature" and "Show Condition" to retrieve live weather data for Houston.